saursin/riscv-atom/docs/pages/getting_started/prerequisites.rst

 Install git, make, python3, gcc & other tools
 ==============================================
-GNU C/C++ compilers and Make and other essential build tools are conviniently packaged as ``build-essential`` meta package.
+GNU C/C++ compilers and Make and other essential build tools are conveniently packaged as ``build-essential`` meta package.

 .. code-block:: bash